-Instructor of Jazz Percussion (first session), Interlochen Arts Camp
+Instructor of Jazz Studies, Percussion, Interlochen Arts Camp

 Director of Percussion Studies, University of Central Oklahoma

 M.M., Percussion Performance, College-Conservatory of Music, University of Cincinnati; B.M., Percussion Performance, Ball State University